Shtaiven/CARND_P3/project_writeup.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The clone.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolutional neural network with layers for cropping the image (line 105) and normalizing values (line 106), 3 2d convolutional layers with 5x5 kernel sizes and 8, 16, and 32 features respectively, and 2 3x3 2d convolution layers each with 64 features.
+The network can be seen in code lines 102 to 124.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (seen as the activation option for the convolutional layers).

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on the Udacity dataset combined with data collected from my own driving in the simulator.
+The data set was made twice as large by reversing the image and angle data for all images and adding them to the data set.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning